mrazomej/phd/src/chapter_02/section_06_discussion.md

 becomes clear that the system's output is not governed by individual system parameters but rather the contributions of multiple parameters that define the natural variable.
-When our fold-change data are plotted against each construct's respective free energies, they collapse cleanly onto a single curve (see).
+When our fold-change data are plotted against each construct's respective free energies, they collapse cleanly onto a single curve.
 This enables us to analyze how parameters can compensate for each other.
 For example, rather than viewing strong repression as a consequence of low IPTG concentration
 $c$ or high repressor copy number $R$, we can now observe that strong repression